bydariogamer/py101forpygamers/source/gettingstarted/installation.rst

 rather than using something like Wordpad or Notepad.

-The first reason is that code needs to be **plain text**, and the problem with programs like Word and Textedit is tha they don't actually produce plain text, they produce rich text (with fonts and formatting) using custom formats like RTF (Rich Text Format).
+The first reason is that code needs to be **plain text**, and the problem with programs like Word and Textedit is that they don't actually produce plain text, they produce rich text (with fonts and formatting) using custom formats like RTF (Rich Text Format).

-Second reason is that code editors are specialized for editing code, so they can provide helpful features like highlightning code with color according to it's meaning, or automatically closing quotes for you.
+Second reason is that code editors are specialized for editing code, so they can provide helpful features like highlighting code with color according to it's meaning, or automatically closing quotes for you.
 Some editors can even show certain type of mistakes and errors before you even run the program you have written.